• Home

 ingredients measured out in silver bowls on counter top

-Deep dish pie crust - make sure you use the 9-inch, deep dish version; otherwise, all the pie filling won't fit in a regular size pie crust.
-The frozen pie crust is just fine and very handy.
+Deep dish pie crust - make sure you use the 9-inch, deep dish version; I prefer the deep dish crust because the filling is runny, and a deep pie crust helps keep the filling from spilling over while handling it.
+A frozen pie crust is just fine and very handy.

 photo collage of instruction steps